-During the ancient Hindu times, there existed powerful weapons that were so powerful that it had more destructive force than the advanced nuclear weapons.
-Believe it or not, but there were weapons that could annihilate the whole universe.
+During the ancient Hindu times, there existed powerful weapons that were so powerful that they had more destructive force than advanced nuclear weapons.
+Believe it or not, there were weapons that could annihilate the whole universe.

 Lord Rama and his weapons

 Let’s discuss some of the characters of Ramayana and their weapons here:

 In the Mahabharata and Ramayana, Brahmastra is the most popular weapon and most significantly written weapon, in that it is evident in various scriptures as well.
 This weapon can only be used once in a lifetime and could do severe damage.
 Rama intended to use this against Sagar when he wanted the Sagar to give way to Lanka.

 He resorted to Brahmastra when Sagar was not changing his mind.
 Sagar agreed immediately when he saw the Brahmastra, and since Brahmastra was already invoked, Rama had to direct it to some other place so that the destruction would be limited.

 Rama also used Prasvapna.
 Ravana was immortal and because of Amrita, he was not dying.
 Rama used Prasvapana to evaporate Amrita so that he could kill him.
 Vibheeshana had guided Rama about this weapon.